theBlue0x/docs/docs/setup/local_linux.md

 	a.
 From the same downloaded folder, you may now double-click Blue0x-Wallet-v1.12.2.AppImage.

 	b.
 You will now see the prompt for Creating a New Account or Returning Users.
-Once you have completed all of the steps and you are on the Dashboard page, send us a message via [Discord](https://discord.gg/EbBWRSPW63) and we will send you your first transaction!
+Once you are on the Dashboard page, send us a message via [Discord](https://discord.gg/EbBWRSPW63).
 Welcome to Blue0x!